 One of the most popular React UI framework and relatively complete pattern library for enterprise applications.

 - Detailed guidelines backed by design principles;

-- Organised and nested components for common situations and states;
+- Organised and nested components for general situations and states;

 - Support data visualization and animation powered by AntV and Ant Motion;

 - ⚠️ Some docs and resources are not fully translated from Simplified Chinese into English

 The Pro version provides an advanced UI solution with higher-level components like admin dashboard, charts, search box, notification badge and count-down, and it’s FREE!

-Their Sketch plugin, Kitchen, is a powerful tool combining Anima and InVision Craft, with handy features like icons library, auto-layout, data population, colour palettes and module generator that helps designers apply Ant Design components on the fly.
+Their Sketch plugin, Kitchen, is a powerful tool combining Anima and InVision Craft, with handy features like icons library, auto-layout, data population, colour palettes, and module generator helps designers apply Ant Design components on the fly.

 A leading visual language inspired by the physical world and boosted the industry to build a standard design system.
-The level of detail in guidelines and specifications are obviously worth learning.
+The level of detail in guidelines and specifications are worth learning.